lumberjackchef/space-cat/README.md

 # SpaceCat
-Javascript object for performing Ajax GET and POST requests.
+A performant Javascript object that provides an Ajax framework.